-Motorist Claims Involving Uninsured (no insurance coverage) and Underinsured (minimal insurance coverage)
+Motorist Claims Involving Underinsured (minimal insurance coverage) and Uninsured (no insurance coverage)

-What if the person who caused the car accident doesn’t have enough insurance to fully compensate me, or what if they have no insurance at all?
+What if the person who caused the car accident doesn’t have enough insurance to fully compensate me?
+What if they have no insurance at all?

-The Michigan Supreme Court has made it clear, on several occasions, that such optional policies are governed by the express terms of the contract in the 2012 case of DeFrain v State Farm, 491 Mich 359 (2012).
-In DeFrain, the Court denied benefits to a pedestrian who was struck in a hit-and-run accident and later died as a result of his injuries.
-The Court found that, although the individual was in critical condition and was unable to provide notice of the accident to the insurance company until approximately 60 days after the accident, the terms of the contract requiring notice within 30 days of the accident were binding.
+The Michigan Supreme Court has made it clear, on several occasions, that such optional policies are governed by the express terms of the contract.
+For example, in DeFrain v State Farm, 491 Mich 359 (2012), the Michigan Supreme Court denied benefits to a pedestrian who was struck in a hit-and-run accident and later died as a result of his injuries.
+The Court found that, although the individual was in critical condition and was unable to provide notice of the accident to the insurance company until some 60 days after the accident, the terms of the contract required notice within 30 days and this 30-day notice provision was binding.
 Because the injured individual did not provide notice within 30 days, the Court held that his estate could not pursue a legal claim.